RTippin/messenger/docs/ChatBots.md

 ```bash
 php artisan queue:work --queue=messenger-bots
 ```
-**To automate purging archived bots and their files from storage, you may schedule our command at whichever interval matches your needs within your `Kernel`**
+**To automate purging archived bots and their files from storage, you should schedule the bot purge command at a sensible interval within your applications `App\Console\Kernel`**
 ```php
 <?php